andferrari/PAINTER.jl/doc/source/examples.rst

     Mynbitermax   = 100
     Myparal       = false     # parallel computing is disabled

-  ``Painter.jl`` will extract OIFITS informations from all files in the folder ``../MyOifitsFolder`` and will restrict the analysis to the first 29 wavelengths.
+  ``PAINTER.jl`` will extract OIFITS informations from all files in the folder ``../MyOifitsFolder`` and will restrict the analysis to the first 29 wavelengths.

 * The initial estimate is the default.
 ADMM is enabled by default and will run the algorithm for 100 iterations.
 * The support constraint is defined by a disk: